tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 The `TIntBM` type is declared by `TMemTable` code as following.

 ```
-    // The following type is used a bookmark data
+    // The following type is used as bookmark data
     TIntBM = PtrUInt;
     PIntBM = ^TIntBM;
 ```